rmatusza/dumbcatan-v2-public/README.md

 # FEATURE PROGRESS LOG:

 ## Implemented Features
+- Auto signin with valid JWT
+- Sign in with credentials
-- Authentication Page - sign in / sign up
+- Sign up
+- Sign out
-- Home Page - root page for an authenticated user
+- Home Page: root of the application after authentication
+- Banner component: contains user's avatar, username, and signout button
+- Main Menu: drawer component that provides the user with a variety of options, including creating a game, checking invites, accessing the official rules, etc.
-- User Profile - modal that allows for viewing and editing avatar, username, and password
+- User profile: allows user to view and edit their avatar, username, and password
+- Background / Ambient music

 ## In Progress
-- Adding background music and ambient sounds
+- Adding user interaction sound effects
-- Setting up websockets
-- Create game functionality / create game modal
+- Configuring Websockets
+- Creating a Game
-- Viewing active games / your games page
+- Viewing Active Games

 <br></br>